-While the use of fund balance at this level was perhaps unprecedented, other aspects of the budget process remained in place.
-As a result, the Town adhered to the following budget guidelines as a basis for many of the budgetary decisions: maintain the current level of existing services while refraining from adding new programs; fund current and future liabilities; preserve the undesignated fund balance; continue to invest in new vehicles and equipment to ensure continued service delivery; preserve the Town's investment in its properties and buildings; and to continue to fund many capital items on a pay-as-you-go basis so as to limit the amount of outstanding debt.
+Additionally, the Town leaders adhered to their fundamental budget guidelines as a basis for many of the budgetary decisions: maintain the current level of existing services while refraining from adding new programs; fund current and future liabilities; preserve the undesignated fund balance; continue to invest in new vehicles and equipment to ensure continued service delivery; preserve the Town's investment in its properties and buildings; and to continue to fund many capital items on a pay-as-you-go basis so as to limit the amount of outstanding debt.

-As a result of these efforts and adherence to the above guidelines, the Town adopted a General Fund budget of \$111,812,975 for 2017-2018, which represents an increase of \$5,735,115 or 5.4% as compared to the 2016-2017 amended budget.
-Increased property taxes of approximately \$4.6 million combined with a \$6.4 million appropriation from fund balance will supplement nontax revenues.
+As a result of these efforts and adherence to the above guidelines, the Town adopted a General Fund budget of \$112,080,371 for 2018-2019, which represents an increase of \$267,396 or 0.2% as compared to the 2017-2018 amended budget.
+Increased property taxes of approximately \$1.27 million combined with a \$2.8 million appropriation from fund balance will supplement nontax revenues.